Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Conclusion, Discussion, and Future Work

 \section{Conclusion, Discussion, and Future Work}

-We demonstrate the first implementation of SRL-based covert communication in RF domain.
+We demonstrate the first implementation of SRL-based covert communication in the RF domain.
 We employ SDRs, which are not specifically designed for covert communication.
 We have to address significant challenges: \begin{itemize} \item \emph{Dynamic range and ADC/DAC granularity limitations}: The UBX-160 daughterboards use a 16-bit DAC for transmission and a 14-bit ADC for reception.
 While Alice can generate high-resolution low-power pulses, Bob's lower ADC precision limits his ability to distinguish weak signals from noise.
-Ensuring detection of pulses after digitization leads to minimum transmission power, requiring the use of sparse coding.
+Ensuring pulse detection after digitization requires minimal transmission power, which necessitates sparse coding.
 This, in turn, needs tight time synchronization, which we demonstrate. \item \emph{Time and frequency synchronization}: The oven-controlled crystal oscillators (OCXOs) in USRP X310s lack the frequency accuracy and stability needed to decode sparsely transmitted covert symbols.
-Furthermore, Bob has to know precisely when the Alice begins transmitting.
-We utilize a common reference (OctoClock) and a non-covert preamble, however, in practice, GPS or a highly stable time source such as atomic clock can be used for both disciplining the local oscillators and timing information.
-We will employ these in follow-on experiments. \item \emph{Data volume:} Our capture for $N=150$ trials amounts to approximately $3$ h of baseband data at a sampling rate of $f_s = 12.5$ MHz, using 64-bit in-phase and quadrature samples for each receiver (Bob and Willie).
-This produces roughly $400$ GB of data.
-Although real-time processing is performed on the compute cluster, both computational and storage demands must be reduced for practical deployment. \item \textit{Decoding performance degrades for longer durations:} Transmissions with duration $T>4$ suffer from significant increase in Bob's decoding error probability.
-Possible causes include LO instability and phase errors that our scheme does not correct.
-We will investigate means to mitigate this in future work. \item \emph{Continuous noise injection}: Maintaining an always-on, spectrally flat artificial noise floor is limited by the maximum DAC sampling rate the system can sustain: sampling too fast can overwhelm the host CPU and lead to buffer under-flows.
-In the future, we will explore using more than one radio to emulate noise as well as more natural noise sources by experimenting ``in the wild.'' \end{itemize}
+Furthermore, Bob has to know precisely when Alice begins transmitting.
+We use a common reference (OctoClock) and a non-covert preamble; however, in practice, GPS or a highly stable time source, such as an atomic clock, can be used for both disciplining the local oscillators and for timing information.
+We will employ these in follow-on experiments. \item \emph{Data volume:} Our capture for $N=\N$ trials amounts to approximately $72$ h of baseband data at a sampling rate of $f_s = 12.5$ MHz, using 64-bit in-phase and quadrature samples for each receiver (Bob and Willie).
+This produces roughly $10$ TB of data.
+Although real-time processing is performed on the compute cluster, both computational and storage demands must be reduced for practical deployment. \item \emph{Continuous noise injection}: Maintaining an always-on, spectrally flat artificial noise floor is limited by the maximum DAC sampling rate the system can sustain: sampling too fast can overwhelm the host CPU and lead to buffer under-flows.
+In the future, we will explore using multiple radios to emulate noise and more natural noise sources by experimenting ``in the wild.'' \end{itemize}